Western yellow wagtail

-The western yellow wagtail (Motacilla flava) is a small passerine in the wagtail family Motacillidae, which also includes the pipits and longclaws.
+The western yellow wagtail (Motacilla flava) is a small passerine bird in the wagtail family Motacillidae, which also includes the pipits and longclaws.
 This species breeds in much of temperate Europe and Asia.
-It is resident in the milder parts of its range, such as western Europe, but northern and eastern populations migrate to Africa and south Asia.
+Most populations are migratory, moving south to tropical Africa and southern Asia for the winter; the small population breeding in Egypt is however resident there.

 It is a slender 15–16 cm long bird, with the characteristic long, constantly wagging tail of its genus.
 It is the shortest tailed of the European wagtails.
 The breeding adult male is basically olive above and yellow below.
-In other plumages, the yellow may be diluted by white.
+In other plumages, particularly in juveniles, the yellow may be diluted to whitish.
 The heads of breeding males come in a variety of colours and patterns depending on subspecies.
 The call is a high-pitched jeet.
 This insectivorous bird inhabits open country near water, such as wet meadows.
 It nests in tussocks, laying 4–8 speckled eggs.

-Systematics
+Taxonomy

-Motacilla is the Latin name for the wagtail; although actually a diminutive of motare, " to move about", from medieval times it led to the misunderstanding of cilla as "tail".
+The western yellow wagtail was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under its current binomial name Motacilla flava.
+In 1555 the Swiss naturalist Conrad Gessner had used the identical Latin name Motacilla Flava when describing this species in his book, Historia animalium.
+Linnaeus specified the type locality as Europe but this is now restricted to southern Sweden.
+The genus name Motacilla is the Latin name for the wagtail; although actually a diminutive of motare, "to move about", from medieval times it led to the misunderstanding of cilla as "tail".
 The specific flava is Latin for golden-yellow.

-This species' systematics and phylogeny is extremely confusing.
+This species' systematics and phylogeny is confusing.
 Dozens of subspecies have been described at one time or another, and some 15-20 are currently considered valid depending on which author reviews them.
 In addition, the citrine wagtail (M. citreola) forms a cryptic species complex with this bird; both taxa as conventionally delimited are paraphyletic in respect to each other.
 The populations of the Beringian region are sometimes separated as eastern yellow wagtail (M. tschutschensis).

-Currently recognized subspecies

-Colouration refers to males except when noted.